opendott-smartcities/working-open/spiral/spiral-of-openness.md

  - How many gardeners does it take to regenerate a forest?
 And how many beings with unclear roles are needed to effect real change in the world?
 Can we go beyond the polarity of "project leader vs. collaborators"?
  - Institutional dynamics...
 Is it possible to develop truly open projects within academic boundaries.
  - Measuring outputs interferes with the essence of what is done.
 Not necessarily the expected outcomes can be easily measured.
+ - Risking getting the award of redundancy: there is no community without commonalities.
+There is no community without communication.
+ - Future discussions: openness, enclosure and individuation (alô [Novaes](https://independent.academia.edu/ThiagoNovaes)!), decolonising open source (oi, [Luiza](https://www.luiza-prado.com/)!), what else?
+ - Modes of participation and representation.
+Tales of a network that did not want to become an organisation (MetaReciclagem).
+Innovators from developing countries believing too much in their northerns disguises.
+ - I have to start [blogging](https://is.efeefe.me/opendott) again.

 ## P.S.